 On February 8, 2013, Prime Minister Office’s State Secretary in Charge of Foreign and External Economic Affairs Péter Szijjártó announced that the government of Azerbaijan had added nine more Hungarian universities to the list of foreign universities at which Azeri students could study with state support, thus increasing the total number of such universities in Hungary to ten (source in Hungarian).

 On January 27, 2014, Szijjártó announced the signing of an agreement making it possible for 200 students from Hungary to study at universities in Azerbaijan and 200 students from Azerbaijan to study at universities in Hungary on state scholarships (source in Hungarian).

 On April 11, 2013, Wizz Air Hungary Airlines announced that it would launch twice-weekly flights between Liszt Ferenc Airport in Budapest and Heydar Aliyev International Airport in Baku, the first regular direct flight between Hungary and Azerbaijan.
 The announcement followed months of negotiations between the governments of Hungary and Azerbaijan.

-The value of bilateral trade between Hungary and Azerbaijan remained relatively insignificant in the first three years after Prime Minister Viktor Orbán returned to power, falling to 15.15 billion forints in 2013 from 16.93 billion forints in 2010 (source in English).
+The value of bilateral trade between Hungary and Azerbaijan declined from 16.32 trillion forints in 2010, the year Prime Minister Viktor Orbán returned to power, to 13.15 trillion forints in 2017 (source in English).